-Prepare children for handwriting demands by ensuring that they are able to form prewriting strokes in preschool or before starting kindergarten.
+Prepare children for handwriting demands by ensuring that they can form prewriting strokes in preschool or before starting kindergarten.
 Prewriting strokes are simple lines and shapes that are the basis of all letters.
-Children must be able to form prewriting strokes before they are able to learn how to write letters.
+Children must be able to form prewriting strokes before they can to learn how to write letters.
 Making sure that children are proficient in this skill will prepare them for the very complex task of learning how to write.
 I’ve purposefully created the Fun Strokes program to teach children this skill.
-Fun Strokes is a super fun and engaging program that addresses all facets of fine motor skill.
+Fun Strokes is a super fun and engaging program that addresses all facets of fine motor skills.
 Learn more by clicking here: Fun Strokes Prewriting Program

 I also recommend having children work on a vertical surface or easel when learning how to form prewriting strokes.
 Children benefit in so many ways when working on a vertical surface.
 Learn more by clicking here: Benefits of Working On a Vertical Surface

 If you notice a child struggling with learning how to write in kindergarten, take action.
 This is a crucial time where intervention can have the greatest impact.
 Work with the child by providing extra support.
 The following suggestions will help with motor planning, muscle memory, and visual memory.